Video-FocalNets: Spatio-Temporal Focal Modulation for Video Action Recognition: Results and Analysis

 \subsection{Experimental Setup and Protocols}

-\textbf{Datasets:} We report results for video action recognition on three datasets, Kinetics-400 (K400)~\cite{kay2017k400}, Kinetics-600 (K600)~\cite{carreira2018k600} and Something-Something-v2 (SS-v2)~\cite{goyal2017ssv2}.
+\textbf{Datasets:} We report results for video action recognition on three large-scale datasets, Kinetics-400 (K400)~\cite{kay2017k400}, Kinetics-600 (K600)~\cite{carreira2018k600} and Something-Something-v2 (SS-v2)~\cite{goyal2017ssv2}.
 For each dataset, we train on the training set and evaluate on the validation set.
 K400 consists of $\sim$240k training and $\sim$20k testing videos across 400 classes.
 K600 consists of $\sim$370k training and 28.3k testing videos across 600 classes.
 SS-v2 consists of 169k training and 24.7k validation videos across 174 classes.
-For all three datasets, we report Top-1 accuracy and compare it against the state-of-the-art methods.
+For all three datasets, we report Top-1 accuracy and compare it against the state-of-the-art.

+We additionally test our Video-FocalNet on the Diving-48 (D-48)~\cite{yingwei2018d48} and ActivityNet-1.3 (ANet-1.3)~\cite{heilbron2015anet} datasets.
+D-48 is a challenging dataset of diving actions consisting of $\sim$15000 training and $\sim$2000 testing samples.
+Actions are only differentiated by the subtle movement of the diver across the frames with the background being majorly constant.
+This means that the dataset requires robust temporal modeling for good performance.
+In fact, it has been shown by~\cite{wang2021bevt}, that disrupting (through random shuffling) or removing (by single frame evaluation) temporal information in this dataset can result in accuracy drops of up to $\sim 33.6\%$ and $\sim 70.2\%$ respectively.
+Alternatively, the ANet-1.3 dataset consists of untrimmed videos for action recognition tasks.

-\textbf{Implementation Details:} For K400 and K600, we follow a similar training scheme to~\cite{li2022uniformer, li2022improved} and train our model for $120$ epochs with a linear warmup of $20$ epochs using the SGD optimizer.
-We linearly scale the learning rate by $LR \times \frac{batchsize}{512}$ where $LR = 1.6^{-3}$ is the base learning rate.
+\textbf{Implementation Details:} For K400 and K600, we follow a similar training scheme to~\cite{li2022uniformer, li2022improved} and train for $120$ epochs with a linear warmup of $20$ epochs using the SGD optimizer.
+We linearly scale the learning rate by $LR \times \frac{batchsize}{512}$ where $LR = 0.1$ is the base learning rate.
 The spatial modules are initialized from the pretrained Imagenet-1K FocalNet~\cite{yang2022focal} weights, while the rest are randomly initialized.
 For augmentations, we follow a recipe similar to~\cite{fan2021multiscale} with some variations.
-To each clip, we apply a horizontal flip, Mixup~\cite{zhang2018mixup} ($\alpha$=0.8) and CutMix~\cite{yun2019cutmix}, each with a probability of 0.5.
-Additional implementation details are given in \autoref{appendix:implementation_details}.
+To each clip, we apply a horizontal flip, Mixup~\cite{zhang2018mixup} ($\alpha$=0.8), and CutMix~\cite{yun2019cutmix}, each with a probability of 0.5.
+See detailed hyperparameters in \autoref{tab:training_hyperparameters}.